EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Users-update-bibliography.md

 After clicking on the export button, get a full record in CSV format.
 We previously used BibTex, but the publication dates are not full enough for our use case.
-I'd reccomend clicking on 'Send email when export is ready' if you are not familiar with Dimensions as you'll probably struggle to find your download link.
+I'd recommend clicking on 'Send email when export is ready' if you are not familiar with Dimensions as you'll probably struggle to find your download link.